bcit-ci/CodeIgniter/user_guide_src/source/helpers/file_helper.rst

 .. function:: read_file($file)

 	:param	string	$file: File path
-	:returns:	string or FALSE on failure
+	:returns:	File contents or FALSE on failure
+	:rtype:	string

 	Returns the data contained in the file specified in the path.